Welcome to !

 The research focus of the Bremen Institute for Metrology, Automation and Quality Science (BIMAQ) is the holistic investigation of optical measurement systems, which includes the design, realization, modelling, characterization and, finally, the application of novel measurement techniques.
 By applying a rigorous system-based analysis of the measurement systems, the limits of measurability and the respective uncertainty principles are investigated in order to determine and to surpass the limits of state-of-the-art approaches.
 Beyond pure measurement tasks, automation aspects and the application of quality controls is investigated as well.
 However, the core competence of BIMAQ is measurement system engineering, which is a key discipline for solving technical and overall social challenges.

-In compliance with all corona measures, the Young Scientist Promotion Award donated by Deutsche WindGuard GmbH for outstanding work at the Bremen Institute for Metrology, Automation and Quality Science (BIMAQ) of the Department of Production Engineering at the University of Bremen was also awarded for the fourth time for 2020 at BIMAQ for the promotion of young scientists.
+In compliance with all corona measures, the Young Scientist Promotion Award donated by Deutsche WindGuard GmbH for outstanding work at the Bremen Institute for Metrology, Automation and Quality Science (BIMAQ) of the Department of Production Engineering at the University of Bremen was also awarded for the fifth time for 2021 at BIMAQ for the promotion of young scientists.

 In awarding the prize, particular emphasis was placed on progress for science, metrological system understanding and the relevance of the research results to measurement tasks of practical relevance.
-The award is associated with prize money of 250 euros per bachelor thesis.
+The award is associated with prize money of 300 euros per master thesis and 200 euro per bachelor thesis.

 2021 the awards went to:

 "Untersuchung der Wärmeausbreitung in Rotorblattvorderkanten bei der aktiven Thermografie"